Seth-Harlaar/financial-api/README.md

 # financial-api
 An API written in JavaScript for keeping records of transactions on a users debit/credit card.
+Served via express.js with a MySQL database for persisten storage.

 #### Transactions Table